 Washed coal is railed to Gladstone, and is shipped out through both the Barney Point (owned by BHP Mitsui Coal) and R G Tanna coal terminals.

-Coal production and resources
+Coal production and resources at Dawson Complex

 Dawson is a brownfields expansion to increase production to 12.7Mtpa of saleable coal for the seaborne market to meet the increasing demand for high-quality metallurgical and thermal coals.
 Coal seams will be mined over a strike length extending from 10km north of the existing mine rail load out and 60km towards the south.

-Dawson North has an identified coal resource of 34Mt, with potential for an additional 20Mt and will produce 2.1Mtpa of saleable high-quality metallurgical coal.
+Dawson North has an identified coal resource of 34Mt, with the potential for an additional 20Mt and will produce 2.1Mtpa of saleable high-quality metallurgical coal.
 Dawson Central, which encompasses the existing operation, contains identified resources of 158Mt of coal, with potential for an additional 95Mt and will produce 5.0Mtpa of saleable metallurgical coal and 2.7Mtpa of saleable thermal coal.

 Dawson South contains an identified resource of 89Mt of coal with potential for an additional 10Mt and will produce 2.9Mtpa of saleable high-energy thermal coal.